 - Intelligent Automation and Self-Cleaning: The plant has automated start, stop, and hibernate for immediate ramping from 0 to 25% capacity in one step.
 It operates at any capacity between 25% to 100% in dynamic capacity control mode and will detect and initiate cleaning cycles.

 - One Step Treatment: No pre-treatment is required.
 For ZLD applications, solids are produced without the need for extra process equipment, such as centrifuges or filter presses.

-Samples of solids produced and discharged to automated bagging system
+Samples of solids as produced and discharged to an automated bagging system

 Saltworks Technologies is a leader in the development and delivery of solutions for industrial wastewater treatment and lithium refining.
 By working with customers to understand their unique challenges and focusing on continuous innovation, Saltworks’ solutions provide best-in-class performance and reliability.
 From its headquarters in Richmond, BC, Canada, Saltworks’ team designs, builds, and operates full-scale plants, and offers comprehensive onsite and offsite testing services with its fleet of mobile pilots.

 There are four fundamental types of industrial evaporators and crystallizers used for wastewater treatment, brine management, or improving water reuse.
 Lower your risks and improve costs by understanding the trade-offs between the different evaporator types.

 Scale is a crust that forms on membranes, heat transfer surfaces, and on the inside of pipes as salts precipitate out of solution.
 It blocks flow, disrupts heat transfer, and increases energy requirements for water treatment systems

 The many options for managing brine, a term for saline wastewater from industrial processes, fall under two categories: brine treatment and brine disposal.
 Brine treatment involves desalinating the brine for reuse and producing a concentrated brine (lower liquid waste volume), or residual solids (zero liquid discharge).